openfaas/docs/docs/openfaas-pro/introduction.md

     * NATS Streaming is available for CE and will be deprecated in June 2023.
     * Dedicated Helm chart for installing additional queue-workers with JetStream
     * Structured logging / JSON for OpenFaaS Pro customers in the queue-worker
+* Postgres event connector using either WAL or LISTEN/NOTIFY

 Upcoming: